clinicalml/parametric-robustness-evaluation/README.md

-# `EvaluateRobustness`: Evaluate Robustness to Dataset Shifts
+# `ParametricRobustnessEvaluation`: Evaluate Robustness to Dataset Shifts
 This package implements the second-order approximation described in [Evaluating Robustness to Dataset Shift via Parametric Robustness Sets]().